Robert Steele (American football)

-Robert Hugh Steele (born August 2, 1956) is a former American football wide receiver in the National Football League for the Dallas Cowboys and Minnesota Vikings.
+Robert Hugh Steele (born August 2, 1956) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Minnesota Vikings.
 He played college football at the University of North Alabama.

-Early years
+Early life

 Steele attended Hardaway High School in Columbus, Georgia, where he became a starter at tight end until his senior season.
 He accepted a scholarship from Division II University of North Alabama, where he became a two-year starter at wide receiver.

 As a junior, he led the team with 30 receptions for 566 yards, a Gulf South Conference-leading 19.3 yards a reception and 5 touchdowns.
 The next year, the team implemented a run-oriented veer offense, but he still led with 24 receptions for 386 yards and one touchdown.

 Professional career

 Dallas Cowboys

 Steele was signed as an undrafted free agent by the Dallas Cowboys after the 1978 NFL draft.
 Although he was released prior to the final pre-season game, he was later re-signed on September 6 after the team traded wide receiver Golden Richards.

 As a rookie, he was used only on special teams and didn't register a reception as the team's fourth wide receiver.
 He played in Super Bowl XIII.
 He was waived on August 27, 1979.